 Tempeh is an excellent source of protein, prebiotics, amino acids, and a wide array of vitamins and minerals.

-We cook all of our tempeh before packaging them to halt the fermentation and extend their shelf life.
-Towards the end of fermentation, the mycelium will sometimes develop dark patches on the surface; this is known as sporulation and is the microscopic fungus-producing seeds.
-Sporulation is entirely natural and harmless; similar to blue cheese or gorgonzola, it simply indicates ripeness.
+We cook all of our tempeh before packaging to halt the fermentation and extend its shelf life.
+Sometimes, towards the end of fermentation, the mycelium will develop dark patches on the surface; this is known as sporulation and is the microscopic fungus-producing seeds.
+Sporulation is entirely natural and harmless and indicates ripeness.

 We have spent years testing and fine tuning making soy free tempeh and are very proud of our sunflower based tempeh.
 It stands up to soy tempeh in texture, flavour and cooking versatility, offering all the health benefits of regular tempeh.

 Marinated then cold smoked with hickory wood our Smoked Tempeh adds a rich flavour to any meal.

 Our Indonesian tempeh is pre-cooked with coriander, turmeric and chillies, making it easy for you to add a tasty protein punch to your favourite recipes.